Liberal Ken Hardie has been re-elected in the riding of Fleetwood-Port Kells.

-The Liberal Party of Canada has historically not done well in Delta, Surrey, Langley and the Fraser Valley.
+The Liberal Party of Canada has historically not done well south of the Fraser Valley.
 But 2015 was an anomaly for the party, with the Grits picking up seven seats in the area, including Fleetwood-Port Kells.

-The challenge for the party is holding on to those seats after the historic swing saw the party jump from two seats in B.C. to 17.
-Ken Hardie defeated Conservative incumbent Nina Grewal, who had won the riding in four straight elections, by more than 8,000 votes.
+The challenge for the party was holding on to those seats after the historic swing saw the party jump from two seats in B.C. to 17.

 Liberal: Ken Hardie